 There are a lot of great reasons to take a train in China – and a few reasons you might want to avoid them.
 In general, it is my opinion that the pros far outweigh the cons, but often the choice to take train, take a bus in China or take a train in China must be considered on a case-by-case basis.

-So let’s start by looking at the reasons that trains in China are such a popular form of transportation for travelers.
+So let’s start this China train guide by looking at the reasons that trains in China are such a popular form of transportation for travelers, even now in 2018.